- Education and Science

 Separation of Families Inside Workhouses

-Britain’s National Trust keeps an old workhouse in Southwell, Nottinghamshire as an historical exhibit (right).
+Britain’s National Trust keeps an old workhouse in Southwell, Nottinghamshire as an historical exhibit (below).
 The Trust notes that “Families were split up: children and adults; men and women were kept apart and were further separated into groups called the ‘idle and profligate’ or ‘blameless and infirm.’ ” Children were separated from their parents and allowed to see them only for a couple of hours on Sundays.

 In keeping with the belief that the penniless should not get something for nothing the able-bodied were put to work.
 Men might spend monotonous hours breaking stones for use in building roads, or crushing bones from a slaughterhouse for fertilizer.
 The women were put to domestic labour, sewing, laundry, cooking, cleaning, or picking oakum (unravelling old rope for use in caulking ship’s planks).